Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/workflowdev.md

+## Overview of GNPS2 Workflow Development

+Here is the template for GNPS2 Workflows, it provides boiler plate for NextFlow and the accompanying yaml files for input and display.
+There are several distinct steps that we would recommend:

+1. Make a new repository for the GNPS2 workflow that uses this [template](https://github.com/Wang-Bioinformatics-Lab/Nextflow_Workflow_Template)
+1. Make sure you can run the template by having conda and nextflow installed
+1. Run the test with ```make run```
+1. Once your workflow is how you like it in nextflow, you can hook everything up with the workflowinput.yaml file to define the input form.
+The specifics on each thing are below
+1. Update the workflow name so it is unique to your workflow in workflowinput.yaml
+1. Update the workflow name for results in workflowresults.yaml
+1. To deploy to Dev GNPS2 instance, send Ming your preferred username and public ssh key
+1. Prep deployment environment
+1. Deploy to GNPS2 Dev instance, see below on how to do that

 ## Defining GNPS2 Workflow Input YAML

 For each workflow, there is a yml file called: workflowinput.yaml.
 It requires the following items: